loranger32/weight_tracker_roda/README.md

 ## Installation

-- Install Ruby 3.1.0
+- Install latest stable ruby version (use a version manager like [rbenv](https://github.com/rbenv/rbenv), [rvm](https://rvm.io/) or [asdf](https://github.com/asdf-vm/asdf-ruby)).
-- Install Postresql and create a database (and a test database if you want to run the tests)
+- Install Postresql and create a database (and a test database if you want to run the tests).
-- Clone or download the repository
+- Clone or download the repository.
 - `cd` into it.
-- run `bundle install`
+- run `bundle install`.
-- Run `rake db:migrate` to create the database tables
-- _(optionnal)_ run `rake db:seed` to insert the seed data
 - The app assumes the following environment variable are set (do not put them under version control):
   - DATABASE_URL ==> The connection info to your postgresql database (same variable name for development and production)
   - TEST_DATABASE_URL ==> Connection info to your test database, if you want to run the tests